Nonfiction Copy Editing Services: What Does a Copy Editor Do and How Much Does Copy Editing Cost?

 What does a copy editor do?

-Copy editing (sometimes spelled copyediting) is a sentence-level edit that fixes grammar, punctuation, capitalization, and spelling errors, and that ensures that dates and numbers are properly written.
+Copy editing (sometimes spelled copyediting) is a sentence-level edit that fixes grammar, punctuation, capitalization, and spelling errors and ensures that dates and numbers are properly written.

 Copy editors find and fix inconsistencies and continuity issues.